graste/environaut/README.md

 ## Requirements and installation

+- Non-Windows operating system
+- PHP v5.3+

+If you just want to configure and run `Environaut`, you need to download the `bin/environaut.phar` binary.
+The file is a standalone and self-executable file.

+    $ environaut.phar --help

-The recommended way to install `Environaut` is via [composer](http://getcomposer.org).
+Another recommended way to install `Environaut` is via [composer](http://getcomposer.org).
 Just create a `composer.json` file and run the `php composer.phar install` command to install it:

     {
         "require": {
-            "graste/environaut": "0.2.0"
+            "graste/environaut": "~0.2.0"
         }
     }